 James Edgar embraced the city’s spirit of progress, and put electric lights and cash registers into The Boston Store.
 He created the Edgar Layaway plan, in which money laid away earned 4 percent interest.

 It was an era of cutthroat competition, and Edgar believed in the power of advertising and promotion.
-He offered coupons and marked down dresses to 39 cents from $1.39.
+He offered coupons, and he marked down dresses to 39 cents from $1.39.
 Once he threw pennies off the roof of the store.

 Edgar insisted on treating the poorest customer with the same courtesy as the richest.
 He said he hired the best help available and paid them the best wages.